-And if you want start real battle, the in-game matchmaker balances the game so that first tiers do not meet opponents of the higher tiers, unless they are in platoons with higher tier vehicles, join tank companies or training battles.
-Since during the low tier battles it is virtually impossible to lose credits and after every battle you gain experience, which allows you to slowly progress in the tech trees.
+And if you want to start a real battle, the in-game matchmaker balances the game so that first tiers do not meet opponents of the higher tiers, unless they are in platoons with higher Tier vehicles, join tank companies or training battles.
+Since during the low Tier battles it is virtually impossible to lose credits and after every battle you gain experience, which allows you to slowly progress in the tech trees.

 The main camera mode is a third person view with six scales of zoom from your tank and the option to freely rotate the camera around the vehicle.
 The game also features a three scale sniper mode for tanks and a “strategic view” (also called the “bird view” or “howitzer view”) mode for long-range artillery.
 Moving your tank is implemented by standard WSAD+Mouse controls.
 There’s also a “cruise control” mode for going forward and backward on various speeds which can be engaged by R and F buttons.

-The game features auto aiming, which allows shooting at a hostile unit with lead-finding.
-To turn on auto aiming, move your sight on a hostile unit and press the right mouse button.
-The auto aim function will automatically deactivate when the target is destroyed or becomes hidden, it can also be deactivated manually.
+The game features auto-aiming, which allows shooting at a hostile unit with lead-finding.
+To turn on auto-aiming, move your sight on a hostile unit and click the right mouse button.
+The auto-aim function will automatically deactivate when the target is destroyed or becomes hidden, however, it can also be deactivated manually.

 Spotting and detecting enemy tanks is based on several values, including: the terrain (bushes, trees, etc., as well as how much of the tank is actually in the line of sight), tank movement (if the spotted tank is stationary or not), crew skills and perks (crew skills and perks on both tanks are important since Camouflage and Brothers in Arms, Recon and Situational Awareness influence statistics relevant for the spotting mechanism), spotting tank view range, distance between the tanks, spotted tank base camouflage value, equipment used on a both tanks (Camouflage Net, Binocular Telescope and Coted Optics) and consumables used (Improved Combat Rations, Extra Combat Rations, Case of Cola, Chocolate and Strong Coffee) and the fact if the spotted tank is shooting or not.